gabeluci/gabeluci.github.io/_posts/2018-12-15-better-performance-activedirectory.md

 Let's talk about ways you a can minimize both.

 While this article concentrates on .NET and specifically C#, it's really just using LDAP in the background.
-So the principals apply to any programming language that can make LDAP queries.
+So the principles apply to any programming language that can make LDAP queries.

 ## Don't use `System.DirectoryServices.AccountManagement`